 Alpha channel information SEI message semantics

-The alpha channel information (ACI) SEI message provides information about alpha channel sample values and post-processing applied to the decoded alpha planes coded in auxiliary pictures of type AUX_ALPHA and one or more associated primary pictures.
+The alpha channel information (ACI) SEI message provides information about alpha channel sample values and post-processing applied to the decoded alpha planes coded in auxiliary pictures of type AUX_ALPHA or constituent rectangles of type CR_ALPHA and one or more associated primary pictures or constituent rectangles.

-When a CVS does not contain an SDI SEI message with sdi_aux_id[ i ] equal to 1 for at least one value of i, no picture in the CVS shall be associated with an ACI SEI message.
+When a CVS does not contain an SDI SEI message with sdi_aux_id[ i ] equal to 1 for at least one value of i or the CVS does not contain a CR SEI, no picture in the CVS shall be associated with an ACI SEI message.

-When an AU contains both an SDI SEI message with sdi_aux_id[ i ] equal to 1 for at least one value of i and an ACI SEI message, the SDI SEI message shall precede the ACI SEI message in decoding order.
+When an AU contains both an SDI SEI message with sdi_aux_id[ i ] equal to 1 for at least one value of i and an ACI SEI message, the SDI SEI message shall precede the ACI SEI message in decoding order.When an AU contains both a CR SEI message with cr_rect_type_idc[ i ] equal for at least one value of i and an ACI SEI message, the CR SEI message shall precede the ACI SEI message in decoding order.

+When an ACI message applies to a picture to which a CR SEI message also applies, the ACI SEI message is associated with the constituent rectangles for which cr_rect_type_idc[ i ] is equal to 1.

-When an access unit contains an auxiliary picture picA in a layer, with nuh_layer_id equal to nuhLayerIdA, that is indicated as an alpha auxiliary layer by an SDI SEI message, the alpha channel sample values of picA persist in output order until one or more of the following conditions are true:
+When an access unit contains an auxiliary picture picA in a layer, with nuh_layer_id equal to nuhLayerIdA, that is indicated as an alpha auxiliary layer by an SDI SEI message, picA is an alpha picture and the alpha channel sample values of picA persist in output order until one or more of the following conditions are true:

 – The next picture, in output order, with nuh_layer_id equal to nuhLayerIdA is output.